DavidRuhe/DavidRuhe.github.io/_notes/Variational Diffusion Models.md

 ---
 [[Note, this is still work in progress.
 If anything about the post or code is not clear, please let me know!::wrap]]
 ## Overview
-Generative models are statistical models that model the data-generating process.
+Generative models model the data-generating process.
 Suppose we have data $\{\mathbf x_1, \dots, \mathbf x_N\}$, $\mathbf x_i \sim q(\mathbf x)$, we want to minimize some divergence between the empirical distribution and our model $p_\theta(\mathbf x)$.
-Recent popular examples of such models are [Generative Adversarial Networks (GANS)](), [Normalizing Flows]() and [[Variational Autoencoder|Variational Autoencoders]].
-The latter is an example of a [[Latent Variable Model]], where a data-point is encoded into a latent variable $\mathbf z$ that should approximately follow a Gaussian distribution.
+Recent popular examples of such models are [Generative Adversarial Networks (GANs)](), [Normalizing Flows]() and [[Variational Autoencoder|Variational Autoencoders]].
+The latter is an example of a [[Latent Variable Model]], where a data-point is encoded into a latent variable $\mathbf z$ that usually should approximately follow a Gaussian distribution.
 If this criterion is met, we can sample from the Gaussian and generate new data.

-Diffusion models have recently gained popularity by obtaining exceptional high-quality image synthesis (and data-likelihoods) while being easy to train.
+Diffusion models have recently gained popularity by obtaining exceptional high-quality image synthesis (and data likelihoods) while being easy to train.
 They, too, are latent variable models, but instead of encoding directly the data to a Gaussian random variable, the data is slowly *diffused* into one by adding many small noise variables.
 See the following figure (taken from [Jonathan Ho's post](https://hojonathanho.github.io/diffusion/)).

 ![Figure 1](/assets/img/pgm_diagram_xarrow.png)

 In this post, we detail how the models are formally developed and provide [a simple implementation](https://github.com/DavidRuhe/simple-variational-diffusion-models).
-Specifically, we follow the Kingma et al., 2019 paper titled [Variational Diffusion Models]().
+Specifically, we follow the Kingma et al., 2019 paper titled [Variational Diffusion Models](https://arxiv.org/abs/2107.00630).

 ## Model Development
 In a sense, a diffusion model can be seen as many [[Variational Autoencoder|Variational Autoencoders]] stacked on top of eachother, and the encoders are fixed as Gaussians.
 In the continuous case, we assume *infinitely* many encoders.
-Every number on the interval $[0, 1]$ determines such an encoder as follows:
+Every number from the interval $[0, 1]$ determines such an encoder as follows:
 $$q(\mathbf z_t \mid \mathbf x)=\mathcal{N}(\alpha_t \mathbf x, \sigma_t^2 \mathbf I),$$
-where $\alpha_t$ and $\sigma_t$ are determined completely by $t \in [0, 1]$. $\mathbf x$ is the datum and $\mathbf z_t$ the encoded variable.
-As such, the encoding process simply adds Gaussian noise to our data with each time-step $t$.
+where $\alpha_t$ and $\sigma_t$ make the (signal to) noise schedule, and are determined completely by $t \in [0, 1]$. $\mathbf x$ is the datum and $\mathbf z_t$ the encoded variable.
 We also assume that the *signal-to-noise ratio* $\alpha_t^2 / \sigma_t^2$ decreases monotonically with $t$.
-As such, when $t$ is close to $0$ the image is hardly affected.
+As such, the encoding process can equivalently be seen as an additive Gaussian noise process.
+When $t$ is close to $0$ the image is hardly affected.
 When $t$ approaches $1$ we desire it to be close to a normal distribution from which we can easily sample.

-The process can be seen as a Markov chain of (very) many additive Gaussian noise transitions.
+The process can be modelled with a Markov chain of (very) many additive Gaussian noise transitions.

 $$\mathbf x \rightarrow \dots \rightarrow \mathbf z_s \rightarrow \dots \rightarrow \mathbf z_{t-1} \rightarrow \mathbf z_t \rightarrow z_{t+1} \rightarrow \dots \rightarrow \mathbf z_T$$